-On December 28th, 1982, Train Dispatcher D. B. Lewry worked the 0001 to 0800 shift as train dispatcher in the Moose Jaw Dispatching Center.
-During his tour of duty, Train Dispatcher D. B. Lewry refused to operate the Hot Box Detectors.
+On January 4th, 1983, Train Dispatcher D. B. Lewry was assigned to work the 0001 to 0800 shift as train dispatcher in the Moose Jaw Dispatching Center.
+Train Dispatcher Lewry refused to operate the Hot Box Detectors during this shift.

-Following an investigation, Train Dispatcher Lewry was issued discipline (letter from Superintendent A. S. Harris) on January 7th, 1983, which stated that his service record was debited with 30 demerit marks for "Failure to operate Hot Box Detectors which formed part of his regular duties in the Dispatcher's Office, Moose Jaw, Saskatchewan, December 28, 1982".
+Following an investigation, Train Dispatcher Lewry was issued a discipline (letter from Superintendent A. S. Harris) on January 18th, 1983, which stated that his record was debited with 45 demerit marks for "Insubordination in refusing to obey a direct instruction to operate hot box detectors by the Night Chief Dispatcher, Moose Jaw, Saskatchewan, January 4th, 1983".
+Furthermore, he has been dismissed from Company service for "Accumulation in excess of 60 demerit marks, Moose Jaw, January 18, 1983".